 I can’t count the number of times I’ve been asked, “What’s that stuff on your handlebars?”
 I’ve been a tech-weenie for over 30 years.
 I’ve considered navigation units, fancy cyclocomputers and other gadgets.
 I already keep my smartphone charged and with me.
 Therefore, I’m reluctant to carry more electronics that I must mount to the bike, learn to use, remember to keep charged and recharge during long rides.
 Instead, I opted to make the best of my smartphone with Andriod apps.
 This photo shows the smartphone strapped to the stem over top of an external battery pack.
 Here are details about my equipment:

 My Node computers (photo above) cover almost everything I want to know.
 I mounted them on Bontrager computer mounts to keep them centered on the handlebars despite having bag mounts installed there.
 Both Nodes receive wireless speed and cadence signals from a single DuoTrap sensor in the frame (see photo) as well as my ANT+ heartrate monitor.
 I use a jogger’s arm band carrier to strap my smartphone to the stem and external battery.
-I use a PowerGen 8400mAh battery pack to extend battery life to ~30 hours while using GPS/apps on the road.
+I use an Anker portable charger to extend battery life to ~30 hours while using GPS/apps on the road.
 I attach the battery to the bike using a Handy E-Pack with F66 Fixer.
-The E-pack will hold two PowerGen battery packs.

 Good lighting is important for riding during the winter as well as during my rando events.
 I use a pair of B&M Ixon IQ Premiums for their asymmetric beams and longer battery life.
 I use a Topeak BarXtender attached to the stem to hold my lights beneath my handlebar bag.
 Having the light mounted lower casts shadows behind road irregularities while I ride.
 The lights, computer and smartphone easily coexist with the bag.
 The clean brake and shifter cable routing allows the bag to ride free of obstructions.
 I carry extra batteries in my handlebar bag.
 I may have a wheel built around a dynamo hub for endless power!
 That’s one of those “if the rando bug bites” kind of purchases. 😉 Here’s my product review of the Ixon IQ lights.
 Here’s a video description of how I mounted my lights to clear the handlebar bag.